List of tornadoes in Cleveland County, Oklahoma

 This is a list of tornadoes reported in Cleveland County, Oklahoma.
-Cleveland County is located in Tornado Alley and has tornadoes frequently.
-The city of Moore is located within the county and has been hit by four violent tornadoes in recent history; 1999, 2003, 2010, and 2013 and is one of two places on earth with the most tornadoes per square mile.
-According to the National Centers for Environmental Information, since reliable records began in 1950, 116 tornadoes have impacted the county, causing at least $2.72 billion (Unadjusted USD) in damage.
-Tornadoes before February 1, 2007 are rated on the Fujita scale while tornadoes after February 1, 2007 are rated on the Enhanced Fujita scale.
-The most recent tornado in Cleveland County was an EF2 tornado on December 13, 2022.
+Cleveland County is located in Tornado Alley and experiences tornadoes frequently.
+The city of Moore is located within the county and has been impacted by four violent tornadoes in recent history; they struck in 1999, 2003, 2010, and 2013.
+It is one of two places on earth with the most tornadoes per square mile.
+According to the National Centers for Environmental Information, since reliable records began in 1950, 120 tornadoes have impacted the county, causing at least $2.77 billion (USD not adjusted for inflation) in damages.
+Tornadoes before February 1, 2007, are rated on the Fujita scale while tornadoes after February 1, 2007, are rated on the Enhanced Fujita scale.
+The most recent tornado in Cleveland County was an EF1 tornado on May 6, 2024.